ranfysvalle02/ai-self-attention/README.md

 **Randomly generated embeddings** serve as a starting point for the model to learn meaningful representations of words.
 They are essentially arbitrary numerical vectors assigned to each word.

-**Why use random embeddings?**

-1. **Initialization**: Randomly generated embeddings provide a non-zero initial state for the model.
-This allows the model to start learning and adjusting the embeddings based on the input data.
-2. **Breaking Symmetry**: Random initialization helps to avoid symmetry in the model's parameters, which can hinder learning.
-3. **Exploration**: Randomness can encourage the model to explore different parts of the solution space, potentially leading to better performance.

-**How do they evolve?**

-As the model trains on more data, the embeddings are updated through backpropagation.
-The model learns to adjust the embeddings so that words with similar meanings have similar representations.
-For example, words like "cat" and "dog" might end up having similar embeddings because they are often used in similar contexts.

-**Impact of Random Embeddings:**

 * **Initialization:** Random embeddings provide a starting point for the model to learn meaningful representations of words.
 Without them, the model wouldn't know where to begin and its outputs would likely be nonsensical.
 * **Exploration:** Randomness encourages the model to explore different directions in the solution space, potentially leading to better performance as it learns from the data.